 By Heather Shaw

-Need a little incentive to get moving?
 Physical activity provides your body with an aesthetic upside, of course, but here are five more benefits of exercise — mental and physical — that could lead to a healthier, happier you.

-1. Exercise Helps Alleviate Depression and Anxiety
+1. Exercise May Help Alleviate Depression and Anxiety

 Taking invigorating daily walks around the neighborhood may help you fight off bouts of depression.